Skip to main content

 In the Graphics Editor, the main difference is in the data binding workflow.

 When using local Data Providers, only their descendant elements (1) will display the data binding options —such as data source binding (2), dynamic backgrounds (3), or conditional visibility options (4)— on the Inspector Panel.
-As mentioned before, that’s what the local scope is about.
+This restriction defines the local scope.

-But when there is at least one global Data Provider present, the data binding options will appear on every element across the Graphics Package, they do not need to be parents, and all of them will be able to bind to it.
+However, if at least one Global Data Provider is present, the data binding options will appear on every element across the Graphics Package, they do not need to be parents, and all of them will be able to bind to it.

-To create a Global Provider you can double-click on a Data Provider element in the Data Providers panel.
+To create a Global Provider, double-click on a Data Provider element in the Data Providers panel.

 Also, you can select a Local Data Provider and change it to Global scope over the Inspector.